glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 thus ensuring that the total amount of assets that are distributed as rewards never exceeds the total amount of assets that were provided as inputs.

+During consistency checks, the tolerance for precision errors should be set equal to 1 unscaled unit.
+For example, the tolerance when checking usdg should be 1e6, and the tolerance when checking impactAssets should be 1e18.

 Use of floating points is not allowed.

 ### BigInt JSON Encoding